cncf/glossary/definitions/vertical_scaling.md

 ### Problem it Addresses

-[Scalability](https://github.com/cncf/glossary/blob/main/definitions/scalability.md) is essential in that it contributes to competitiveness, efficiency, reputation and quality.
-Vertical scaling is on one of the two kinds Vertical, [Horizontal](https://github.com/cncf/glossary/blob/main/definitions/horizontal_scaling.md) of scalability.

 As demand for an application grows beyond the current capacity of that application instance, we need to find a way to scale (add capacity to) the system.
-We can either add more nodes to the system ([horizontal scaling](https://github.com/cncf/glossary/blob/main/definitions/horizontal_scaling.md)) or more compute resources to existing nodes (vertical scaling).
+We can either add more compute resources to existing nodes (vertical scaling) or more nodes to the system ([horizontal scaling](https://github.com/cncf/glossary/blob/main/definitions/horizontal_scaling.md)).
+[Scalability](https://github.com/cncf/glossary/blob/main/definitions/scalability.md) contributes to competitiveness, efficiency, reputation, and quality.

 ### How it helps